-The Consumer Price Index report, released by the U.S. Bureau of Labor Statistics, provides the latest evidence that inflation is more or less in line with where the Federal Reserve Bank wants it to be.
-The Consumer Price Index for all urban consumers (CPI-U) declined by 0.1 percent in December.
-Over the last 12 months, the all items index increased by 1.9 percent before seasonal adjustment.
+The Consumer Price Index report, released by the U.S. Bureau of Labor Statistics, provides the latest evidence that inflation is in line with the Federal Reserve Bank’s wait-and-see approach to its rate-setting policy.
+The Consumer Price Index for all urban consumers (CPI-U) was unchanged in January.
+Over the last 12 months, the all items index increased by 1.6 percent before seasonal adjustment.

-Core inflation—all items minus food and energy—rose 0.2 percent in December the same increase in both October and November.
-Indexes for shelter, recreation, medical care, and household furnishings and operations increased in December; in contrast, airline fares, used cars and trucks, and motor vehicle insurance declined during the month.
+Core inflation—all items minus food and energy—rose 0.2 percent in January for the fifth consecutive month.
+The Fed’s preferred gauge has held steady at around its 2.0 percent price growth target, a “healthy for the economy” level.
+Indexes for shelter, apparel, medical care, recreation, and household furnishings and operations each rose; in contrast, airline fares and motor vehicle insurance declined during the month.

 The full press release can be found via the link below.

 Next release is Tuesday, March 12, 2019, for the February 2019 Consumer Price Index.

 Lisa Ventriss, President of Vermont Business Roundtable (VBR) and Jeffrey Carr, President, Economic & Policy Resources (EPR), announced the Q1 of 2019 outlook results of their joint initiative, the VBR/EPR Business Conditions Survey and Index.
 The latest survey, which was conducted during January of 2019, achieved a response rate of 62 percent overall.